pru-namikaze/Nastro/README.md

 ## Introduction
 NAstro is a portmanteau word made by combining "NASA" and "Astro" from "Astrology".
-NAstro is an angular Application which display data acquired using NASA's API in a Minimilist Fashion.
+NAstro is an angular Application which display data acquired using **NASA's API** in a *Minimilist Fashion*.
 The Application can handle 1000 request per hour.

 The Application is hosted at [here](https://pru-namikaze.github.io/Nastro/).